-You can also use Flickr and Pinterest to find large collections of historical pictures of African-American (I have collections for each decade in Pinterest).
+You can also use Flickr and Pinterest to find large collections of historical pictures of African-Americans (I have collections for each decade in Pinterest).
 But be careful–if you’re anything like me, it’s an easy way to completely lose an entire day (smile).

-Missouri’s website captures my feelings perfectly about these pictures:
+Missouri’s website perfectly captures my feelings about these pictures:

 Like white Americans, black Americans proudly dressed in their best clothes and posed for portraits.
 At the Missouri State Archives, one can find examples of how African Americans saw themselves a generation after slavery – as dignified, proud, hard working, and self-sufficient members of their communities.

 Dignified and proud.
 Yes!

-I’m going to walk through some of my family pictures and discuss the cues in the photos that provided insight into the date of the picture.
-Let me first say I was fascinated by how closely even rural African-Americans followed the fashion dictates of the times.
+I’m going to walk through some of my family pictures and discuss the clues that provided insight into the date of the picture.
+As a sidenote, I was fascinated by how closely rural African-Americans followed the fashion dictates of the times.
 Almost everyone had at least one nice dress or suit.

 My ancestor Nannie Barnes, from Hardin County, TN, clearly liked to take pictures.
-Born in 1864, the picture below can be dated to the late 1870s, (very early 1880s at the latest) by the slightly wide sleeves, scarf, and fitted bodice that cuts just over her hips.
+Born in 1864, Nannie’s picture below can be dated to the late 1870s, (very early 1880s at the latest) by the slightly wide sleeves, scarf, and fitted bodice that cuts just over her hips.

 Nannie’s first marriage ca. 1880 was an occasion to pose with her new husband below.
-She wore a much fancier hat, and although her bodice is still very fitted, notice its a little shorter.
+She wore a fancier hat, and although her bodice is still very fitted, notice its a little shorter.

 Sarah was around the age of 30.
 If we could see the back of her skirt, that would tell us a lot as the size and placemen of the bustle changed over the years dramatically.
 But I can tell she is wearing a bustle.

-The earliest years in the 1890s—1891-1893—brought a tall stiff point at the very top of women’s sleeves.
+In the earlier years in the 1890s—1891-1893—women wore dresses with a tall stiff point at the very top of the sleeves.
 Seeing that stiff point is your clue to the timeframe.

 Nannie took another picture, below, in the early 1890s, with those same telltale pointed sleeves.